patterson-project/icc-services/README.md

 ## Repository Structure
 * `/ControlCenterUi`
   * Holds React-Typescript app for user interface
-* `/LedApi`
+* `/Api`
-  * Holds flask API to handle UI calls and publish MQTT messages to change LED strip behavior
+  * Holds flask API to handle UI calls and publish MQTT messages to IoT devices accordingly
 * `/LedController`
   * Holds python service to listen for MQTT events and change LED strip behavior accordingly
+* `/BulbController`
+  * Holds python service to listen for MQTT events and change TPLink kasa-smart bulb behavior accordingly
 * `/SystemdFiles`
   * Systemd service configuration files to allow each microservice to be automatically deployed and updated startup on raspberry pi boot
 * `install.sh`